What Are the Tax Implications for a Gummy Supplement Manufacturing Business?

 • Inventory Accounting: The method you choose (FIFO, LIFO, etc.) for valuing your inventory of raw materials and finished goods affects your COGS and profit reporting.

-• Sales Tax Nexus: If you sell directly to consumers online, you may create a sales tax obligation in multiple states, which requires careful compliance.
+• Sales Tax Nexus: If you sell directly to consumers online, you may create a sales tax obligation in multiple states—careful compliance is key.

-• Tax Credits: Investigate potential federal or state credits for activities like manufacturing in certain zones or implementing energy-efficient practices in your facility.
+• Tax Credits: Look into federal or state credits for manufacturing in certain zones or implementing energy-efficient practices in your facility.

-Establishing a relationship with a tax advisor who understands manufacturing and the regulatory environment of the supplement industry is one of the most valuable investments you can make for your business's financial health and compliance.
+Find a tax advisor who understands manufacturing and the supplement regulatory environment.
+It's one of the smartest investments you can make for your business's financial health and compliance.

 ← Back to Blog